Social media management is integral to any organization operating in the digital age.

 An important, but sometimes overlooked, element of successful social media management is visuals.
-It has been shown time and time again that articles, posts, and content containing imagery performs better.
+It has been shown time and time again that content, articles, and posts containing imagery perform better.
 On Twitter alone, adding visuals to Tweets garners an average of 18% more click-throughs, 150% more retweets, and 89% more likes!
 The good news is that you don’t have to hire a professional photographer to get images for your posts.
-There are a multitude of websites that offer free-to-use stock photos, and other websites where you can design graphics for free, such as Canva.
+There are a multitude of websites that offer free-to-use stock photos (we at Nonprofit Growth make use of the free image libraries at Unsplash), and other websites where you can design graphics for free, such as Canva.

-Along with implementing a variety of strategies and tactics, making sure you are always analyzing your posts, campaigns, and way of doing things can be very beneficial.
-Whether you decide to use a certain software or tool to help analyze your content for you or you look into your insights yourself, measuring the effectiveness of what you are doing will allow you to adapt your strategies and improve your social media outcomes.
+Along with implementing a variety of strategies and tactics, make sure to regularly analyze your posts, campaigns, and interactions to see what you can be doing better.
+Whether you decide to use software to help analyze your content for you or look into your insights yourself, measuring the effectiveness of what you are doing will allow you to adapt your strategies and improve your social media outcomes.
 Being mindful of your audience demographics, responses to past campaigns, and overall trends in your sector can help you improve your overall social media management strategy.

 When working on social media management, you do not have to be an expert to reach your goals.
 Whether you are looking to increase engagement, drive more donations to your organization, or build a stronger community of engaged followers, there are many things you can do.
 From utilizing tools that make it easier to manage your social media, such as HootSuite, Airtable, or Buzzsumo, to implementing strategies and tactics that work for your organization, managing social media does not have to be extremely difficult.
-Remembering to remain consistent with posting, focus on fostering a community, using visuals when possible, and analyzing and adapting your content and tactics are all essential.
+Remember to remain consistent with posting, focus on fostering a community, use visuals when possible, and analyze and adapt your content and tactics as you go.